jakobnissen/Probably.jl/README.md

-# Probably.jl Documentation
+# Probably.jl
-_probabilistic data structures in Julia_
+_Probabilistic data structures in Julia_

 Probably.jl provides an implementation of common probabilistic data structures that are:
 - Written in pure Julia